World Racing Group

 World Racing Group, Inc. (WRG) is a licensing, sanctioning and promotional organization aligned with oval dirt track auto racing.
 Through its World of Outlaws and DIRTcar brands, WRG supports individual races and racetracks, and also operates national touring series.

 Overview

 World Racing Group sanctions local and regional dirt track racing events in the United States and Canada under the DIRTcar Racing brand.
 WRG also produces and broadcasts its races on the company's streaming platform, DIRTVision.

-Additionally, WRG owns and operates Volusia Speedway Park in Barberville FL, and presents several national touring series: World of Outlaws Sprint Car Series, World of Outlaws Late Model Series, Super DIRTcar Series, Xtreme DIRTcar Series, Xtreme Outlaws Midget Series, DIRTcar Summer Nationals Tour, and American Sprint Car Series.
+Additionally, WRG owns and operates Volusia Speedway Park in Barberville FL, and presents several national touring series: World of Outlaws Sprint Car Series, World of Outlaws Late Model Series, Super DIRTcar Series, Xtreme Outlaws Midget Series, DIRTcar Summer Nationals Tour, and American Sprint Car Series.

 History

 Norman, Oklahoma businessman Paul Kruger purchased the financially troubled World of Outlaws touring series in 2001, and took the company public in October 2003 as Boundless Motorsports Inc. Kruger proceeded to purchase Dirt Motorsports, a New York state based sanctioning and promotional company that operated touring series, as well as owned or controlled management of the Canandaigua Speedway, Orange County Fair Speedway in Middletown NY, Rolling Wheels Raceway in Elbridge NY, and the Weedsport Speedway.
 The assets included the video production company DIRT-TV.
 Boundless soon introduced a national touring series for Late Models, acquired the United Midwestern Promoters/Xtreme Dirt Car Series (UMP) and the Mid America Racing Series (MARS), as well as purchased the Lernerville Speedway in Sarver PA, and the Volusia Speedway Park.

 In 2007 the company was restructured to do business as the World Racing Group, and a new management team was bought in to replace Kruger.
 As part of the make-over UMP was rebranded as DIRTcar and referred to as DIRTcar Midwest division, while the New York based operations became DIRTcar Northeast.
 By 2009, WRG had divested from ownership of MARS (later rebranded the Midwest Auto Racing Series), although it continued to sanction the series with DIRTcar.
 In another change to its business model, between 2013 and 2015 WRG sold off its racetracks, retaining only the Barberville, Florida facility.

 In 2021 WRG unveiled the Xtreme Outlaw Midget Series and Xtreme Outlaw Sprint Car Series.
 In 2024 WRG added the American Sprint Car Series to its portfolio; the national series for 360 sprint cars had been founded by Emmett Hahn in 1992.